Amourspirit/python_ooo_dev_tools/docs/dev_docs/dev_notes.rst

 ^^^^^^^^^^^^

 |online_docs|_ are available.
-Viewing local docs can be done by starting a local webserver.
+Viewing local docs can be done by starting a local web-server.

 |odev| has a script to make this easier.
 In a separate terminal window run: